The Buzz on Maggie: Production

 The concept of The Buzz on Maggie was created by Dave Polsky, a former writer on Scary Movie 2 and South Park.
-In an early interview for Animation World Network, he explained that the series utilizes a playful aspect at adolescence, naming it "individuality vs. conformity".
-He said, "Maggie must learn how to pursue her agenda without alienating those she cares about.
-More often than not, Maggie learns that it is difficult to negotiate life on her terms without burning bridges."
+In an early interview for Animation World Network, he explained that the series utilizes a playful aspect at adolescence, naming it "individuality vs. conformity", and that Maggie has to learn how to pursue her agenda without alienating those she cares about.
 Dave Wasson, the creator of the animated series Time Squad, served as the director, and executively produced the series with Polsky, while Laura Perkins Brittain was the co-executive producer.

 Wasson formed Maggie's character design and supported the use of Adobe Flash for animating the series.
 He told Animation Magazine that he was convinced Flash was a "good way to go" as he had had previous experience with the program, such as commercials and short films.
 The series became Disney's first to be fully animated in Flash.
 Following the cancellation of Kids' WB's ¡Mucha Lucha!, many animators from that series were hired to work on The Buzz on Maggie.
-For the character designs, Wasson was heavily influenced by early cartoon shorts by Tex Avery, Warner Bros. and Walt Disney.
+For the character designs, Wasson was heavily influenced by early cartoon shorts by Tex Avery, Warner Bros.
+Cartoons and Walt Disney.
 He noted that the characters in The Buzz on Maggie have "a lot of 1930s touches" and wear white gloves, which is a direct homage to the cartoon shorts.
 The characters also have anime-inspired designs with oversized heads and large eyes.
 Wasson stated that the concept of Maggie living in a dump gave him a "lot of visual opportunities".
 Jorge Gutierrez supervised the character design and Roman Laney supervised location and prop design in addition to background paint.
 The animation was done by Bardel Entertainment and Future Thought Productions.

 The series' theme song "Just the Way I Am" was composed by Bob Thiele Jr. and Dillon O'Brian, and performed by Canadian singer Skye Sweetnam.
 The song is about pride, acceptance and empowerment.
 Adam Berry did the show's score.
 Charlie Adler voice directed The Buzz on Maggie and helmed voice casting with Jamie Thomason.
 Newcomer Jessica DiCicco was cast as Maggie, her first main voice role on a television series, preceding her role on Loonatics Unleashed, which premiered the same year.
 The rest of the main cast included David Kaufman, Thom Adcox, Cree Summer, Brian Doyle-Murray and Susan Tolsky.
 Tara Strong voiced Maggie's nemesis Dawn, among other minor characters.
 The series had a few guest voice actors, such as Laraine Newman, Paul Rodriguez, and Jon Polito.